CodeCorico/MemoryOverflow/CONTRIBUTING.md

 "As a **_role_**, I want **_goal/desire_** so that **_benefit_**"

 Describe with details your role, like _daily player_ or _windows developer_ and don't forget the benefit.
 You can add other informations to be more understanding.
-Optionnaly you can add a list of **technical criteria**.
+Optionnaly you can add a list of **technical criteria** with actions to do.

 The Machine is in your mind.

 ## <a name="wiki"></a> Want a Wiki Fix?
 The GitHub project is designed to run like a Wiki.
 Each folder has a README.md file to describe the way it works.
 The Agents can know exactly how to help The Machine.
 If you want to help improve the wiki, it's a good idea to let others know what you're working on to minimize duplication of effort.
-Before starting, check out the issue queue for [Tag: wiki](https://github.com/CodeCorico/MemoryOverflow/issues?labels=wiki&page=1&state=open).
+Before starting, check out the issue queue for [Tag: wiki](https://github.com/CodeCorico/MemoryOverflow/issues?labels=feat:%20wiki&page=1&state=open).
 Comment on an issue to let others know what you're working on, or create a new issue if your work doesn't fit within the scope of any of the existing wiki fix projects.